KDE/kppp/Rules/Sweden/Telitel.rst

 # annandag jul
 on (12/26) between () use (0.0015, 1)

-# "aftnar" (osäkert om följande är korrekt & fullständigt)
+# "aftnar" (osÃ¤kert om fÃ¶ljande Ã¤r korrekt & fullstÃ¤ndigt)
 # trettondagsafton
 on (01/05) between () use (0.0015, 1)
 # julafton
 on (12/24) between () use (0.0015, 1)
-# nyårsafton
+# nyÃ¥rsafton
 on (12/31) between () use (0.0015, 1)